arcana-lab/memoir/README.md

 When formatting your git commit messages, please prefix with "[module1][module2]".
 For example, if you make a change to `compiler/passes/memoir/ir/Instructions.hpp`, you should prepend "[compiler][ir]" to your commit message.

-## Additional Information
+## Documentation
+The [MEMOIR Developer Manual](http://mcmichen.cc/memoir-docs) provides a high-level view of MEMOIR, the compiler, and the supported language APIs.

-Our CGO'24 paper has additional information about MemOIR, you can find it [here](http://mcmichen.cc/files/MEMOIR_CGO_2024.pdf).
+Our [CGO'24 paper](http://mcmichen.cc/files/MEMOIR_CGO_2024.pdf) has additional information about MEMOIR.

-If you use or build upon MemOIR, we kindly ask that you cite us:
+If you use or build upon MEMOIR, we kindly ask that you cite us:
 ```
 @inproceedings(MCMICHEN:2024:MEMOIR,
     title={Representing Data Collections in an SSA Form},